 It's a pop quiz.

-It's uh I didn't give you any heads up because all you have to do is speak the truth, which of course I'd never tell a lie except when I Of course not when you told uh Lauren Oh my God, please that that dopey dog of hers was gonna be all the dog passed.
+I didn't give you any heads up because all you have to do is speak the truth, which, of course, I'd never tell a lie except when I when you told Lauren that that dopey dog of hers was going to be cool.

 The dog passed because I was telling the truth.

-They used they they used a choke chain and shot therapy.
+They used a choke chain and shot therapy.

 I've already asked you kindly not to talk to me about that because you know I hate it.